mohammadqasemi/mohammadqasemi/README.md

 ## 🚀 About Me

-- Leading the hotel section at GRS, managing hotels, tours, and flights
+- Leading the GRS, managing hotels, tours, and flights
 - Contributing to open-source projects and PHP ecosystem
 - Focused on writing maintainable, testable, and efficient code
 - Passionate about mentoring and sharing knowledge